Harry Payne (athlete)

 Harry William Payne (5 September 1892 – 5 July 1969) was a British long-distance runner who competed in the marathon at the 1928 Summer Olympics in Amsterdam and was a two-time national champion.
 He was born in Bedfordshire.

 Athletics

 On 26 May 1928, Payne debuted at the marathon distance and posted a fourth-place finish at the Polytechnic Marathon (2:54:50.8).
-Six weeks later on 6 July 1928, he won the Amateur Athletic Association's marathon championship in only his second marathon.
+Six weeks later on 6 July 1928, he became the British marathon champion after he won the Amateur Athletic Association's marathon in only his second marathon.
 His performance of 2:34:34 set on the Polytechnic Marathon course was a new British record.
 The following month, an injured Payne finished 13th in marathon at the 1928 Summer Olympics in Amsterdam (2:42:29).

-At the 1929 AAA championships, Payne's 2:30:57.6 mark would earn him a second consecutive title and recapture the British marathon record from Sam Ferris – a mark that would stand for 22 years.With this performance, Payne was ranked first in the marathon for 1929.
+At the 1929 AAA Championships, Payne's 2:30:57.6 mark would earn him a second consecutive title and recapture the British marathon record from Sam Ferris – a mark that would stand for 22 years.In 2024, this mark was indicated by World Athletics as a world record.
+With this performance, Payne was ranked first in the marathon for 1929.

-He competed in the marathon at the 1930 British Empire Games for England.
+He competed in the marathon at the 1930 British Empire Games for England but did not finish the race, largely due to being struck by a car when training for the event several days earlier, injuring his head, knee hip and shoulder.